julialuongw/julialuongw/README.md

-### 📊 Data Analyst | 👩‍🏫 Mathematics Educator | University of California San Diego, 2021
+#### 📊 Data Analyst | 👩‍🏫 Mathematics Educator | University of California San Diego -- Mathematics & Computer Science

 Hello, I'm Julia.
 Data analyst with a blend of technical and communication skills developed over 6 years as a mathematics instructor and programmer.
 - Querying and Analyzing data in SQL